 Faculty, staff, teaching assistants, and others who work direct with students at UW-Madison are required by law to report first-hand knowledge or disclosures of sexual assault to university officials, specifically the Office for Equity & Diversity or the Division of Student Life.
 This effort is not the same as filing a criminal report.
 Disclosing the victim's name is not required as part of this report.
-Please find full details at http://www.oed.wisc.edu/sexualharassment/assault.html and http://www.students.wisc.edu/doso/studassist.html#sexassault reasonable cause to believe that child abuse or neglect has occurred or will occur.
-Volunteers working for UW-Madison sponsored programs or activities are also expected to report suspected abuse or neglect.
-Please find full details at http://www.oed.wisc.edu/childabuse/
+More Information: